Xilinx/Vitis-AI/Whole-App-Acceleration/apps/adas_detection/README.md

   * Download the images at https://cocodataset.org/#download or any other repositories and copy the images to ` ${VAI_HOME}/Whole-App-Acceleration/apps/adas_detection/img` directory.
 In the following performance test we used COCO dataset.

-  * Copy following content of  ${VAI_HOME}/Whole-App-Acceleration/apps/adas_detection directory to the BOOT partition of the SD Card.
+  * Copy following contents of  ${VAI_HOME}/Whole-App-Acceleration/apps/adas_detection directory to the BOOT partition of the SD Card.
     ```sh
         bin
         model_zcu102
         img
         app_test.sh
+        evaluation.py
     ```

   * Please insert SD_CARD on the ZCU102 board.
 After the linux boot, run: